 Being a part of a community and feeling included is extremely important in people’s lives.
 Being a part of one’s community does not mean that it has to be necessarily one’s neighborhood/geographic community.
-People can experience and explore different communities by traveling and or taking vacations.
+People can experience and explore different communities by traveling and/or taking vacations.
 People can meet new people and try new things when they go to various camps or retreats.
 Some may find community among a religious belief they share with others.

-There are many communities in which people can be a part of such as work and or social communities which are centered on leisure activities or hobbies.
+There are many communities in which people can be a part of such as work and/or social communities which are centered on leisure activities or hobbies.
 But being a part of any of these communities does not mean simply that the individual is present.
 To have true community inclusion, the individual needs to be participating and accepted by the other individuals.
 Becoming a part of any community takes time and effort.
 Individuals will have to learn practices of the community and have to get accustomed to new things and people.
-Similarly, the members of the community will have to learn and get accustom with the new member.
-Community inclusion is not always a fast process, especially when it causes people get out of their comfort zone.
+Similarly, the members of the community will have to learn and get accustomed with the new member.
+Community inclusion is not always a fast process, especially when it causes people to get out of their comfort zone.
 But with proper supports and effort, community inclusion is extremely rewarding and life-altering.